brondavies/filetypetranslator/src/python/README.md

 * Small memory footprint
 * Simple static methods (no extension methods and no instantiatable classes)
 * Case-insensitive
-* Portable - works in applications targeting any CLR
+* Portable - works in applications targeting any runtime

 # File Categories